adellasiega/CloudComputig/README.md

-# Project Name: Nextcloud Cloud-based Storage Service & Load Testing with Locust
+# Nextcloud Cloud-based Storage Service & Load Testing with Locust

 ## Description
 This project sets up a Nextcloud instance using Docker and performs load testing using Locust.
 Nextcloud is a self-hosted file sharing and collaboration platform, and Locust is an open-source load testing tool.